Critical Minerals and Energy Intelligence. Stay Ahead.

 North America is already seeing a serious uptick in agricultural output and prices.
 The US, last year, posted its highest farm and food product export levels ever recorded, over US$177 billion, growth of 18% from 2020.
 The country still has capacity for significant agricultural growth.

-value of us major commodity exports 2015 2022 billion - The Oregon Group - Investment Insights
+value of us major commodity exports 2015 2022 billion - The Oregon Group - Critical Minerals and Energy Intelligence

 In Canada, the world’s largest potash exporter accounting for over 30% of global exports, stock prices for fertilizer companies spiked after the Ukraine invasion.